agda/agda/doc/user-manual/tools/emacs-mode.rst

-To see all characters you can input using the Agda input method type ``M-x describe-input-method RET Agda`` or type ``M-x agda-input-show-translations RET RET`` (with some exceptions in certain versions of Emacs).
+To see all characters you can input using the Agda input method type ``M-x describe-input-method RET Agda`` or type ``M-x agda2-input-show-translations RET RET`` (with some exceptions in certain versions of Emacs).

 If you know the Unicode name of a character you can input it using